GarlGuo/wentao-homepage/content/_index.md

           location: Ithaca, NY
           date_start: '2019-09-01'
           date_end: '2022-05-31'
           description: I fixed 10s MySQL and Java production bugs on backend, created 75 and reviewed 76 peer’s pull requests, and supervised new members and held weekly meetings to manage the team.
-The [website](https://www.cs.cornell.edu/Projects/cms/cmsx/) serves more than 8000 students in over 100 courses in Cornell University..
+The [website](https://www.cs.cornell.edu/Projects/cms/cmsx/) serves more than 8000 students in over 100 courses in Cornell University.

         - title: Game Development Intern
           company: Tencent